By Covrex

 For swimming pool owners using PoolControl3 hardware who require remote monitoring and appliance management.

-Pool Control is a struggling utilities app that is completely free.
+Pool Control is an established utilities app that is completely free.

 What is Pool Control?

-Pool Control is a utility app for remote management of swimming pool appliances, requiring proprietary PoolControl3 hardware on iOS and Android.
+Pool Control is a utility app for remote swimming pool appliance management, requiring proprietary PoolControl3 hardware on iOS and Android.

 Current Momentum